lsst-uk/lasair-deploy/README.md

 If we have multiple user/key pairs in the same secret then be sure to avoid overwriting any others.

-## Configure DNS
+## Configure DNS and Security Groups

-At this point we need to configure any required DNS records to point to the public interfaces of the instances we just created.
+If the Lasair instance is going to be publicly accessible then we need to configure any required DNS records to point to the public interfaces of the instances we just created.

+We also need to add those instances to appropriate security groups to allow access.
+For a production system this probably means allowing TCP port 80 for the proxy server (or web server if they're the same) and TCP port 9092 for kafka_pub.
+For a development system one might also want to allow port 8080 to the web server from a restricted IP range.

 ## Deploy Lasair